 Monday morning, State Comptroller Glenn Hegar released the Biennial Revenue Estimate (BRE).
 Because the Texas Constitution requires a balanced budget, this estimate will set a total spending cap for the legislature as it comes into session this week.

 Hegar expects that Texas will have $113 billion available for general purpose spending, an estimate much rosier than most expected with declining oil prices.
-His revenue estimate projects sales tax revenues to increase by 8.9%.
+His revenue estimate projects sales tax revenues to increase by 8.9 percent.

 With oil and gas comprising a large portion of the state’s economy, the price of oil has a definite impact in the Lone Star State.
-The Comptroller estimated a 14.3% drop in oil production and regulation taxes.
+The Comptroller estimated a 14.3 percent drop in oil production and regulation taxes.